springer12/simplisafe-python/README.md

 [![Say Thanks](https://img.shields.io/badge/SayThanks-!-1EAEDB.svg)](https://saythanks.io/to/bachya)

-`simplisafe-python` (hereafter referred to as `simplipy`) is a Python3, `asyncio`-driven interface to the unofficial SimpliSafe API.
+`simplisafe-python` (hereafter referred to as `simplipy`) is a Python3, `asyncio`-driven interface to the unofficial SimpliSafe™ API.
 With it, users can get data on their system (including available sensors), set the system state, and more.

-**NOTE:** SimpliSafe has no official API; therefore, this library may stop working at any time without warning.
+**NOTE:** SimpliSafe™ has no official API; therefore, this library may stop working at any time without warning.

 **SPECIAL THANKS:** Original inspiration was obtained from